Jump to content

 Advice and support

-The advice centers listed above can provide you with information on the basic legal situation.
+The advice centers mentioned above can provide you with basic information about the legal situation.
 However, only lawyers may provide binding individual legal information.
 However, these are subject to a fee.
 If you are on a low income, you may be entitled to advice and legal aid.
-An application can be made to the local court.
-Further information can be found here:
+An application for this can be made to the local court.

 Also interesting